 Super simple recipe for samphire with gnocchi and garlic butter – cook from scratch in less than 10 minutes – perfect for a quick and easy dinner for two.

-If you’ve booked a cottage holiday – sometimes there’s nothing better than picking up some delicious local food from the shops and heading back to the cottage to cook up a simple, home cooked meal to enjoy out in the cottage garden with a glass or two of wine.
+If you’ve booked a cottage holiday – sometimes there’s nothing better than picking up some delicious local food from the shops.
+Heading back to the cottage to cook up a simple, home cooked meal to enjoy out in the cottage garden with a glass or two of wine.

-Marsh samphire is a delicious, salty little vibrant green plant which goes so perfectly with pasta, gnocchi, fish or potatoes.
-Our tasty samphire with gnocchi and garlic butter recipe is perfect for cooking whilst away on holiday – it’s super quick to make and only needs five ingredients.
+Marsh-samphire is a delicious, salty little vibrant green plant which goes so perfectly with pasta, gnocchi, fish or potatoes.
+Our tasty gnocchi and garlic butter recipe is perfect for cooking whilst away on holiday.
+It’s super quick to make and only needs five ingredients.

 How to cook samphire

 The young, fresh plants only need a few minutes cooking – either boil them or stir fry them.
-Remember to wash them well under running water before cooking and don’t add salt to the dish – samphire is salty so you won’t need any extra adding.
+Remember to wash them well under running water before cooking and don’t add salt to the dish.
+It is naturally salty so you won’t need any extra adding.

 Samphire with Gnocchi and Garlic Butter